-VPA 5.0 Credits Prerequisite: Vocal workshop, Gifted and Talented at L.B.M.S or audition
+Prerequisite: Vocal workshop, Gifted and Talented at

+L.B.M.S or audition

-The Concert Chorus is a select performing chorus.
-The music learned is of medium to advanced difficulty.
-Choral singing skills, sight singing, ear training, independence on expressive part and ensemble performance are the focus of this class.
+The Concert Chorus is open to all students with an interest in singing.
+This class will assist in gaining the basic skills needed for strong vocal performance.
+Choral singing skills, sight singing, ear training, independence on a part and expressive ensemble performance are the focus of this class.
 New members are welcome after a successful audition with director.
+Out-of-school performances are required as a means of assessment.